Is Dr Sue Comerford leaving?

 Telehealth allows you to catch up with your usual GP ( or another GP if your provider is not available) to discuss any issue that you would have previously discussed at a face to face consultation.
 These appointments can either be done over video conferencing or over the phone.
 You stay at home rather than coming to the clinic.

 For some specific plans video calls must be used.
 These include GP management plans, mental health plans, mental health reviews and health assessments.
-We are committed to ensuring we continue to proactively assist you to manage your health issues during these challenging times.
+We are committed to ensuring we continue to proactively assist you to manage your health and overcome any access barriers you may have.

 If you feel that you will require a face to face appointment, please call the clinic directly and we will arrange this for you.
 If during your telehealth consultation your GP feels you need a face to face consultation they will book this for you.
 Both telehealth and face to face consultations will be billed as per our usual fees.